NizarIslah/GitChameleon/README.md

+# NOTE: The project has moved to https://github.com/mrcabbage972/GitChameleonBenchmark.
+Please use that link for everything related to the GitChameleon benchmark.

-# GitChameleon: A Benchmark for Version-Conditioned Code Generation
+# [OUTDATED] GitChameleon: A Benchmark for Version-Conditioned Code Generation

 Benchmark associated with the paper ["GitChameleon: Unmasking the Version-Switching Capabilities of Code Generation Models"](https://arxiv.org/abs/2411.05830)